 Walking poles are an essential piece of hiking gear for some people and not others.
 I used trekking poles when completing some long distance UK hikes, Hadrian’s Wall Path and the Coast to Coast trail from St Bees to Robin Hood’s Bay several years ago.
 However, since I purchased my SLR camera I felt like they were too much hassle (regardless of whether they would have helped me or not).

 When Montem got in touch and asked if I would like to review their latest trekking poles, I decided to give them another ago.
-I’m getting a bit older (yes I know I still look 21 haha) my knees are certainly starting to creek and could do with some extra help.
+I’m getting a bit older (yes I know I still look 21 haha) my knees are certainly starting to creak and could do with some extra help.

 After a month testing them they have been treated to hikes in the Peak District and the Lake District.
 But this weekend I took them on their biggest challenge, all the way to Snowdonia in Wales to help me attempt the Welsh 3000s.
 This involves hiking up all 14 of Wales’ mountains over 3,000 feet and hiking over 35 miles/ 56 km.